Quixoty/quixoty-test4.github.io/_posts/2020-10-17-residential trees (part 4).md

 <br><br>

-Some tree species are better adapted to compaction to others, by being able to tolerate higher oxygen deficiencies and by having a higher root penetration, meaning they can exploit more compact areas of soil:
+Some tree species are better adapted to compaction to others, by being able to tolerate higher oxygen deficiencies and by having a higher root penetration, meaning they can exploit more compact areas of soil.
+Tables of example tree species are included within the book 'Tree Roots in the Built Environment'.

 </p>